Growing Vanda Orchid

 Water: Vanda orchids need lots of moisture.
 How to water depends on how you're growing them.
 Large plants suspended from baskets have roots exposed to the air and will need watered daily.
 Mist or soak the roots in room-temperature water for about 20 minutes.
 Orchids grown in bark medium will stay moist longer.
 Water the medium thoroughly, then allow it to dry out a bit before watering again.
 Never allow the roots to dry out completely.
 Use rainwater or distilled water because tap water may contain fluoride and chlorine.

-Humidity: Moderate to high, preferably 50-80% relative humidity.
+Humidity: High, preferably 60-80% relative humidity.
 It's a good idea to use a humidity tray or room humidifier.
 Get tips for raising indoor humidity

 Soil: Use coarse fir bark to hold moisture, while allowing air around the roots.

-Fertilizer: Feed every 2 weeks with an orchid fertilizer in summer.
+Fertilizer: Feed every 2 weeks with an orchid fertilizer while Vanda orchid is growing and blooming.

 1. Home